 With a deep cycle battery, we are looking for a battery to store as much energy as possible to be used for as long as possible.
 That is called the Rated Capacity of a Deep Cycle RV Battery.

-These measurements are expressed as the number of amperes that can be delivered over a long period of time, measured in hours, before the battery is discharged.
+These measurements are expressed as the number of amperes that can be delivered over a long period of time, measured in hours before the battery is discharged.
 Two grades of capacity are commonly used: ampere-hours and reserve minutes.

-Ampere-hours measure the total amount of energy a battery can deliver at the end of a 20-hour cycle, at a constant rate of discharge, before the battery reaches 10.5 volts.
+Ampere-hours measure the total amount of energy a battery can deliver at the end of a 20-hour cycle at a constant rate of discharge before the battery reaches 10.5 volts.

 This 20-hour cycle measurement is key to understanding the usage, the number of batteries we need, and seeing that the “20-hour” measurement is a standard, which allows us to easily compare deep cycle VR batteries to find and determine which one is the best.

 What does it mean for a deep cycle battery to be 200 amp-hours?
 This means that a 200 amp-hour battery on a standard 20-hour cycle can run at an Amp-hour/20-hour draw, so a 10 amp draw for 20 hours.
-If I start with a 100% charged battery, and consume 10 amperes per 20 hours, the battery will be completely discharged after 20 hours.
+If I start with a 100% charged battery and consume 10 amperes per 20 hours, the battery will be completely discharged after 20 hours.

 The reserve minutes of a deep-cycle battery is the number of minutes a battery can run at a 25-amp draw until it drops to 10.5 volts.
 For example, a group 27 deep-cycle battery may have a reserve minute rating of 160, meaning it will run at a 25-amp draw for 2 hours and 40 minutes.
-This measurement comes from the automotive world where the combined load of lights, fan or heater, and other accessories could easily reach 25 amps.
+This measurement comes from the automotive world, where the combined load of lights, fan or heater, and other accessories could easily reach 25 amps.

 How Long Will My Battery Last?

-For this general question, how long will my battery last? now you know how manufacturers calculate and usually communicate this feature for the product.
+For this general question, how long will my battery last?
+Now you know how manufacturers calculate and usually communicate this feature for the product.
 The number of cycles indicates the lifetime of the battery.

 By general rule, lead-acid batteries typically last 3-5 years, depending on how they are charged and discharged.